Religious Discrimination Lawyer

 Scott Gilmore Thompson's Unique Approach to Employment Law

 With several decades worth of experience representing companies, Scott Gilmore Thompson lawyers are confident in the courtroom and know how to strategize and position your case well in trial.

 Board Certified Attorney

-Matthew Scott has held his Board Specialization in Labor and Employment Law by the Texas Board of Legal Specialization for nearly 20 years.
+Matthew Scott has held his Board Specialization in Labor and Employment Law by the Texas Board of Legal Specialization for over 20 years.

 Honesty & Transparency

 Scott Gilmore Thompson isn't interested in wasting anyone's time.
 You can expect honest, straightforward answers to your questions to get the help you need.

 No two cases are ever the same.
 If we take your case, we will create a legal strategy that fits your unique situation and meets your personal needs.